appacitive/builder-docs/server/javascript/samples/todo/index.md

 	//..
 });
 ```
-and replace `Backbone.Collection` to `Appacitive.Collection` in `todos.js`.
+Replace `Backbone.Collection` to `Appacitive.Collection` in `todos.js`.
 You should also specify the Appacitive.Object class, `app.Todo` as the model for collection.

 ```
 // The collection of Todo objects